adeebatak11/icu_mortality/README.md

   Disclaimer: Not for clinical use — educational purposes only.
 </p>

-A prognostic predictive modeling project developing an ICU mortality risk prediction model using the eICU Collaborative Research Database.
-This project compares traditional logistic regression with LASSO penalized regression to predict in-hospital mortality for ICU patients.
+A prognostic model for ICU mortality risk prediction using the eICU Collaborative Research Database.
+This report compares traditional logistic regression with LASSO penalized regression to predict in-hospital mortality for ICU patients.
 The final model prioritizes interpretability over algorithmic complexity.

 ### Project Structure